laurensgroeneveld/dotfiles/README.md

 7. Restart Terminal or open a new window for the Oh My Zsh configuration to take effect, and run the install script a second time.

-8. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-9. Restart your computer to finalize the process
+8. Restart your computer to finalize the process

 Your Mac is now ready to use!